 I grew up on a farm, though my family no longer needed it for sustenance by then.
 My grandfathers repaired machines and my grandmothers worked office jobs for the school system and cotton mill.
 My parents worked for the hospital and post office.
 We grew tobacco when I was really little and then we had cows.
 It's a tree farm now.
 Anyway, that's where I grew up, with my brother, sharing pastureland with my grandparents and an aunt, two uncles, and a cousin.
 The whole extended family lived within a twenty minute drive.

 I went up through Vance County Schools and the North Carolina School of Science and Math and then went to Appalachain State University.
 I lived in the mountains for five years and never skiied once though I grew up doing it every year.
 I was busy reading philosophy, which is what I wanted to do.
 As best I can remember, I never was ambitious growing up.
 But that changed abruptly in a story I won't relay here.
 Anyhow, once I landed at App State I decided I would get a Ph.D. and try to get into the Harvard of philosophy programs.
 I read Nietszche, Foucault, Derrida, Martha Nussbaum, Peter Singer.
 And I even made a second major out of taking all of the theory classes in every department.
 That's how I came to have a degree in philosophy and interdisciplinary studies.
 I was all set to begin my applications for doctoral programs when I did my first empirical study.
 After that, in my fourth year of college, I decided to apply for sociology programs.
-I got into the MAPSS program at UChicago and the rest, as they say, is CV.
+I got into the MAPSS program at UChicago and the rest is curriculum vitae.

 This is a terrible picture.
 First, you shouldn't let the zucchini get that big.
 It loses its flavor.
 Second, it's not even my zucchini.
 It's from my uncle who still uses the farmland to grow stuff on occasion.
 But, it's a happy picture signifying our love of growing things we can eat.